omar-a-007/cs110-chatroom/README.md

 Environment variables can be found in the client/server constants folder (for setting port, etc)

 ### Known Issues:
+/login and /signup
-    Upon login or registration, if the action fails (invalid data, already taken account, etc) Then you need to re-enter your data.
-The easiest way is to refresh.
-Your old data will still show but it will not persist through to the button click, causing it to fail again.
-I use state variables so Im not quite sure why this occurs, but I decided to focus on other elements of the project instead.
+-   If the action fails (invalid data, already taken account, etc), you need to re-enter your data.
+-   The easiest way is to refresh.
+-   You will still see your old data, BUT: it will not persist through to the form action, causing the login/signup to fail again.
+-   -   I use state variables so Im not quite sure why this occurs, but I decided to focus on other elements of the project instead.

 ## Features:
 #### Homepage